qazwsx406/startup/notes.md

 ## Vite
 Had trouble with styling because of this change:
 <body> → <div id="root"> → Your App's <div> → (<header>, <main>, <footer>)

+## React
+Definitely getting used to using useState and useEffect.
+Had some struggle dealing with async functions, but starting to get a hang of it.
+I should plan out how to send props to child elements before I build something.
+Aviod prop drilling as much as possible.